-Objective 1.06A: Centers and Corridors are characterized as having three or more of the following features: moderate to high land value, concentration of workforce, presence of mixed housing types, concentration of employment opportunities, presence of community focal points such as schools or parks, served by public transit, and, presence of goods and services to meet daily needs.
-Strategy 1.06A(1) Centers and Corridors may be designated as an Objective in the Comprehensive Plan with associated strategy clusters.
-Strategy 1.06A(2) Use of the Planned Development Project (PDP) and master plan process is recommended for designated Centers and Corridors.
-Strategy 1.06A(3) Corridors include density and/or intensity bonuses, modifications to land development regulations as permitted through the master plan process, localized transportation level of service exception areas, allowance of temporary degradations in transportation levels of service, transportation concurrency exceptions for specific uses, enhanced transit service, and impact fee incentives.
-Strategy 1.06A(4) Infrastructure investments may be considered including utility and stormwater infrastructure, congestion management, transit and transit amenities, pedestrian and bicycle amenities, public space amenities, community or neighborhood planning efforts, and public-private partnerships.
+fe w e a Centers and Corridors are characterized as having three or more of the ollowing features: moderate to high land value, concentration of workforce, presence of mixed housing types, concentration of mployment opportunities, presence of community focal points such s schools or parks, served by public transit, and, presence of goods nd services to meet daily needs.
+Strategy 1.06A(1): Centers and Corridors may be designated as an Objective in the Comprehensive Plan with associated strategy clusters.
+Strategy 1.06A(2): Use of the Planned Development Project (PDP) and master plan process is recommended for designated Centers and Corridors.
+Strategy 1.06A(3): Development incentives that may be considered for Centers and Corridors include density and/or intensity bonuses, modifications to land development regulations as permitted through the master plan process, localized transportation level of service exception areas, allowance of temporary degradations in transportation levels of service, transportation concurrency exceptions for specific uses, enhanced transit service, and impact fee incentives.
+Strategy 1.06A(4): Infrastructure investments may be considered including utility and stormwater infrastructure, congestion management, transit and transit amenities, pedestrian and bicycle amenities, public space amenities, community or neighborhood planning efforts, and public-private partnerships.
+DESIGNATED CORRID ORS